-We all dream of someday being one of the ‘big guys’ (companies like Salesforce and Hubspot).
+We all dream of the day we close an enterprise deal fast with one of the ‘big guys’ (companies like Salesforce and Hubspot).

 To get there, you have to be able to sell to them.

 Learning to close enterprise deals faster.

 An enterprise is a large corporation, and with a larger company comes a tougher challenge.
 Here are a couple of the things you can expect:

 - Having to deal with multiple stakeholders throughout the sales cycle.
 There will often be multiple no matter the size of the deal, but with enterprise comes countless other stakeholders – since you’re dealing with much larger companies.
 All of these people will have different objectives and things they want to accomplish – and you’re tasked with pleasing all of them.